jeff-kwak/inkwell/doc/sample/content/posts/2025/05/18/post-with-img.md

 ---
 title: A Post with Sub Resources
-desc: A page that demonstrates the file structure
+description: A page that demonstrates the file structure
 updated: 1747417584499
 created: 1706491547504
 isDraft: true